mabaer/forensic_tools/README.md

 # forensic_tools
-A small collection of some forensic tools written in python.
+A small collection of forensic tools.

 (The code can contain errors or bugs)